hc017/CyberResponse-trail-/README.md

-#  CyberSoochna- A resilient Framework for collecting and responding to digital crimes and frauds
-Welcome to the CyberSoochna!
+z#  CyberSoochna- A resilient Framework for collecting and responding to digital crimes and frauds Welcome to the CyberSoochna!
 This project is a ReactJS and Firebase based incident management solution used for reporting, tracking and automatically assigning cases and categorizing them for the users.
 Whether you're a business owner interested in our platform, or just a curious user, this README will guide you through the essential details of our project.
 ## Table of Contents
 - [Features](#features)